 Research & Scholarship

 KU Law ranks 40th overall and 16th among public law schools for scholarly impact, according to a 2021 study.
 Many professors are authors of textbooks and casebooks used in classes at KU and in law schools across the U.S. and overseas.

-In 2019-20, KU Law faculty presented their research in over 150 presentations and lectures at conferences and law schools across the nation and around the globe, including in Canada, England, Hong Kong, India, Israel, Netherlands, New Zealand, Qatar, Sweden, and Turkey.
+Faculty regularly present their research in presentations and lectures at conferences and law schools across the nation and around the globe.

 Learn about recent research, scholarship, service and publications from the faculty at the University of Kansas School of Law.